 If you were to start again, what would you do differently?

-What is the one thing you did/do as an entrepreneur that you would do over and over again and recommend everybody else do?
+As an entrepreneur, what is the one thing you do over and over and recommend everyone else do?

 What is one business idea that you’re willing to give away to our readers?